The Silencing: Plot

-Alcoholic Rayburn Swanson is the owner of the Gwen Swanson Sanctuary, named after his missing daughter.
+Alcoholic Rayburn Swanson is the owner of the Gwen Swanson Sanctuary in northern Minnesota, named after his missing daughter.
 The sanctuary is an act of penance, both because Gwen disapproved of his trapper lifestyle and because she had disappeared from his car five years earlier while he went into a store to buy whiskey.
 Rayburn keeps hunters out by using surveillance cameras.

 Sheriff Alice Gustafson is the sister of a troubled young man, Brooks.
-While examining the body of a young girl found by a lake, Alice notices a scar on the girl's throat, along with the point of a spear-head (marked with an “MB”) buried in a tree.
+While examining the body of a young girl found by a lake, Alice notices a scar on the girl's throat, along with the point of a spearhead (marked with an “MB”) buried in a tree.
 After learning about the body, Rayburn arrives to make a positive ID, but it is not Gwen.
 Alice learns that the spear was used with a rare weapon known as an atlatl.

 Rayburn sees a man in a ghillie suit stalking the woods; when Rayburn attempts to confront the man, he is wounded by a thrown spear.
 While fleeing, he comes across a black pickup truck with the license plates removed.
 He marks the truck by scratching a small 'x' on the fender.
 After returning home and stitching his wound, he reviews his surveillance footage and observes a girl being hunted in the sanctuary by the same man.
 Rayburn returns to the sanctuary and rescues the girl, Molly, then keeps her safe in an unused spike trap overnight.
 She was rendered mute, having a throat scar similar to the one on the dead girl.
 They make it back to the cabin the next evening but are ambushed by the hunter.
 The hunter injures Rayburn and stabs Molly with a spear.
 Alice arrives and, after seeing that Molly has been stabbed, immediately suspects Rayburn, until the hunter appears behind her.
 Still disguised, his mannerisms cause her to believe it is her brother.
 Alice shoots Rayburn, wounding him, and causing him to flee so that her brother can escape.

 Alice searches for Rayburn and steps on a bear trap he had set, injuring her ankle.
 He escapes in her patrol car and calls an ambulance for Molly; Alice calls for Rayburn's arrest.
 He flees to the home of his former wife, Debbie, and her husband, Karl Blackhawk, Sheriff of the local Indian tribal police.
 They take him to the "Factory", an abandoned mill where the homeless stay, and call Dr. Jon Boone to treat him.
-Brooks coincidentally arrives and is arrested by Karl, although he has an alibi to establish his innocence.
+Brooks coincidentally arrives and is arrested by Karl, although he has an alibi to establish his innocence through committing another less serious crime.
+Karl and Alice question Sam Moonblood, an indigenous man who sells atlatls, but the atlatl used by the killer was not one he'd made.
 Alice, realizing her moral failure, promises Molly, now hospitalized, that she will catch the killer.
+She also noticed the same throat scar on Molly.